-d.
-Wastewater Treatment: All flow-through and cleaning flows leaving the hatchery and the rearing facilities (raceways) are routed to a 60-micron drum filter for filtration prior to discharge to the receiving water.
-Cleaning activities are conducted as described below.
+e.
+Wastewater Treatment: All flows leaving the hatchery facility, the broodstock facility, and the flow-through (non-cleaning) flows from the rearing facilities (raceways) are routed to a 60-micron drum filter for filtration prior to discharge to the receiving water.
+Wastewater from raceway cleaning activities is treated as described below.

-To clean the raceways, MDIFW staff has a two-step process involving a vacuum system and traditional scrubbing.
+To clean the raceways, MDIFW staff have a two-step process involving a vacuum system and traditional scrubbing.
 Prior to scrubbing, the fish waste collected in the quiescent zone is removed using a vacuum.
 A vacuum hose is located at the bottom of each row of three raceways and each vacuum is connected to common wastewater pipeline.
 The vacuum pipeline connects to a pump in the effluent building.
-The pump moves the fish waste directly to the facility clarifier.
-MDIFW Casco indicates that it takes 15 minutes to clean a row of quiescent zones.
+The pump moves the fish waste to the facility clarifier.
+MDIFW Enfield indicates that it takes 15 minutes to clean a row of quiescent zones.
 After the quiescent zones have been vacuumed, MDIFW staff scrub the sides and bottoms from the top end of the raceway pool moving down-flow toward the bottom end.
-At the bottom of all raceway pools, a screened 10-foot long "quiescent zone" is located along with a covered discharge pipe.
+At the bottom of all raceway pools is located a screened 10-foot long "quiescent zone" with a covered discharge pipe.
+The screen size is dependent upon fish size, with the smaller fish needing a finer meshed screen.
 After a raceway is cleaned, the discharge pipe "plug" is removed, sending cleaning flows via a common wastewater pipeline to the effluent microscreen drum filter.
 After the raceway pool and quiescent zone screen are cleaned, the quiescent zone plug is replaced and the cleaners move to the next raceway pool.
+MDIFW Enfield indicates that it takes approximately 20 minutes to clean each raceway pool and approximately eight hours to clean all pools.
+Typically, MDIFW Enfield cleans raceway pools progressing to adjacent pools, then downflow.
+All raceway pools are cleaned twice per week during the summer and once per week during the non-summer period, or more frequently as needed.